- What is Personal Information?

 How to Make a Privacy Rights Request

 You are not required to pay any charge for exercising your rights.
-We usually have one calendar month to respond, but this may vary depending on your location (for example, if you are in the US we have 45 days).
+We usually have one calendar month to respond, but this may vary depending on your location (for example, if you are in the US we have 45 days depending on your state of residence).
 If GBG are unable to comply with your request, we will provide you with an explanation.

 Verification.
-Due to the confidential nature of data processing and compliance with applicable data privacy laws, we may ask you to provide proof of identity when exercising the above rights to verify your identity.
-This can be done by providing a scanned copy of a valid identity document or a signed photocopy of a valid identity document.
+Due to the confidential nature of your personal data, we may ask you to provide proof of identity when exercising the above rights to verify your identity, in accordance with applicable data privacy laws.
+This can be done by providing a copy of a valid identity document and is exercised for the purpose of ensuring that the individual making the rights request is in fact who they claim to be.

 Complaints and Appeals